DagHjermann/icpw-R/162b_Currentstatus_NO3_no_TOC.md

 ## 4. Select data

+### a.
+Selection of variables
 * Select variables to use, and thereby also cases

 ```r
 get_data_for_analysis <- function(data, variable_string){